Network traffic: X32-Mix vs Mixing Station

 - OSC data structure:

-- Path string: This indicated what content is in the package.
+- Path string: This indicates what content is in the package.
 Example: /ch/01/mix/level

 Keeping data in sync

-Key functionality of a remote app is to show the current values of the console.
-To get this functionality the data in the app and the data in the console need to stay in sync.
+One key function of a remote app is to show the current values of the console.
+To achieve this, the data in the app and the data in the console need to stay in sync.

 There are two different methods to get data from the X32: